Auto-Currying In TypeScript

 This topic is basic and easy, but still a crucial part to our cool typing.

-When we receive the function as an argument to our curry, it magically has a length property on it.
-Turns out, we can obtain its literal value in a type and store it inside a curry function in a form of generic.
-And we're not even gonna need to annotate it explicitly – it just comes out of our function, or is specified as the length argument manually.
+function in a form of generic.
+And we're not even gonna need to annotate it explicitly – it just comes out of our function, or is specified as the length

 With all of this in mind, let's take a look at this beauty: